laktek/punch/README.md

 * Open your browser and visit: http://localhost:9009

-* Follow the steps in hands-on tutorial presented to you.
+* Follow the steps in hands-on tutorial.

 **Note**: If you experience any issues in installing Punch on Windows, please [read this guide](https://github.com/laktek/punch/wiki/Windows).